Naturhistoriska/birdscanner/README.md

 ## Results

 Individual gene files (fasta format) for each `genome` are written to the folder `birdscanner/out/<genome>_nhmmer_output/`.
-A set of unaligned data matrices can also be extracted and are written to folder `birdscanner/genes/`.
+If several genome-files are used as input, a set of (unaligned) data matrices can also be extracted.

 ## Further analysis